jorjordandan/strawberry-survey/README.md

 #### checkbox

 The Checkbox component provides a simple checkbox.
-You can add an optional label, or specify it's requiredTrue, for instance if you need them to agree to something to continue the survey.
+You can add an optional label, or specify it's requiredTrue, for example, if you need the user's consnet to continue the survey.
 Example:

 ```